April 9, 2024

 • Total Fat Mass: DEXA offers detailed insights into the body’s total fat content, a critical factor in managing weight and assessing health risks.

-• Visceral Fat Distribution: The scan quantifies visceral fat, the type stored deep within the abdominal cavity and linked to numerous metabolic diseases.
-This information is particularly useful for health interventions aimed at reducing disease risk.
+• Visceral Fat Distribution: The scan quantifies visceral fat, the type stored deep within the abdominal cavity.

 This detailed breakdown allows health professionals to tailor wellness programs that target specific areas, whether it’s reducing visceral fat, enhancing muscle tone, or strengthening the bones.